-Weather forecasts for this upcoming weekend have caught out attention.
-Forecasts are predicting low to mid-30s F, depending on the forecast source.
-Rain ahead of the cold temps will actually be helpful to add water to the row middle soil so heat can build up in that moist soil ahead of the cold.
-A moist soil takes longer to cool that a dry soil, so some rainfall Wednesday- Saturday will be helpful.
-Make sure you keep adequate moisture in the beds ahead of the cold nights so the moist soil can warm during the sunny days under the black plastic.
+Weather forecasts for this upcoming week have caught our attention.
+Forecasts are predicting mid to upper-30s F, depending on the forecast source.
+Rain ahead of these cold fronts will actually be helpful to add water to the soil in the bed and also the row-middle soil so heat can build up in that moist soil ahead of the cold.
+A warmer moist soil takes longer to cool that a dry soil.
+Make sure you keep adequate moisture in the beds ahead of the cold nights (mainly Wednesday and Thursday mornings) so the moist soil can warm during the sunny days under the black plastic.
 The same principles apply here, a moist bed will stay warmer longer.
 Long overnight drip irrigation events are not proven to be of any benefit to temperatures but have a major negative impact by leaching fertilizer.
-If likelihood of freeze damage is high, covering plants with row covers, Styrofoam cups, paper plates/bowls, etc. are all labor intensive, yet proven measures that protect plants.
+If forecasts continue to drop, and the likelihood of freeze damage increases, covering plants (if not too big) with row covers, Styrofoam cups, paper plates/bowls, etc. are all labor intensive, yet proven measures that protect plants.
 (Bob Hochmuth)